 Also make sure that your name and its spelling is exactly the same way it appears on your social security card.
 Avoid using nicknames.
 If you have changed your name, you must update your records with the Social Security Administration.

-Collect your and your parents financial records if you had an income (from work, veteran’s benefits, or child support for example), or if you filed for federal tax return, as well as your parents’ federal tax return.
+Collect your and your parents financial records if you had an income (from work, or veteran’s benefits, for example), or if you filed for federal tax return, as well as your parents’ federal tax return.
 These records include your W-2 forms, other records of income you have had, and your current bank statements for example.
-You will use your completed tax return from the prior year (e.g. 2017 tax return for the 2019-20 school year, 2018 tax return for the 2020-21 school year).
+You will use your completed tax return from the prior year (e.g. 2022 tax return for the 20224-25 school year).

 If you are not sure if you are a dependent or independent student, read this important information Dependent or Independent Student?